-Although there are up.time agents for various platforms including Linux, UNIX, and Windows, in this module, you will be installing an agent on a Linux server.
+Although there are Uptime Infrastructure Monitor agents for various platforms including Linux, UNIX, and Windows, in this module, you can install an agent on a Linux server.

-Although agents will be installed, they require minimal configuration and management, and have a small resource footprint.
+Although agents are installed, they require minimal configuration and management, and have a small resource footprint.
 They are a low-cost way to get more detailed metrics from, and greater control over, a monitored system.
-For example, a VM that is part of a vCenter Server can be monitored based on the metrics provided by that vCenter Server; however, an agent will allow you to see what is happening at the service/application level.
+For example, a VM that is part of a vCenter Server can be monitored based on the metrics provided by that vCenter Server; however, an agent allows you to see what is happening at the service/application level.